xaunvih/webpack-load-ondemand/README.md

 ### Webpack 04

 For some reasons, we still have to maintain basecode used `webpack` 04.
-So, I come up with another solution.
+So, We come up with another solution.
 That is we can create one plugin to tap on compile time.
 This purpose is customize `jsonpScriptSrc` of webpack to return edited assest path.

 ```js
 const assert = require('assert');